eputnam/testrepo/README.md

 ### Defined types

-#### dt
+#### definedtype

-The following parameters are available in the dt defined type.
+The following parameters are available in the definedtype defined type.

 ##### `param1`